-Hilariously the tips are bigger than the Q bodies but mechanically they really needed to be or else the whole concept simply would not work.
+Hilariously the tips are bigger than the AWW Q body but mechanically they really needed to be or else the whole concept simply would not work.
 There is nothing pressing against the outer ear either which feels remarkably comfortable and makes you wonder why no one thought of this before.

 Instead, AAW developed an embedded SR system using flexible TPE materials that are specifically designed to cope with strain and swing movement.
 Given also the fact it an in-canal fit the concept of either a stiffened external SR or a detachable module made no sense.
 This needs to glide in and thankfully it does.